 a) A certified translation is a translation which is accompanied by a declaration signed by the translator (mostly, but not necessarily, a professional translator), a company official who facilitated a translation, or an (embassy) official confirming the accuracy of a translation.

 b) A certified translation is a translation accompanied by a certificate of accuracy, the signature on which has been certified by a solicitor as being by the person signing the declaration.
-(When a notary public provides this service, is it called a notarization.)
+(When a notary public provides this service, is it called a notarisation.)

 What does the term certification mean?